 It is our policy that the U19s picked to play have a defined role in the team.
 They are not just there to field.
 The have a role batting, bowling or keeping and have the opportunity to change the game; rather than just participate.

-There is a £8 match fee for U18s to cover the cost of Tea, which is served between innings.
+There is a £8 match fee for Juniors to cover the cost of Teas, which is served between innings.

 Selection and notification

 Selection happens on Thursday evenings after training ends and teams are then notified straight away.